-• Contextual object proxy instances are created with a ContextService instance using the createContextualProxy() method.
+• Contextual object proxy instances are created with a ContextService instance using the createContextualProxy() or contextual() methods.
 Contextual object proxies will run as an extension of the application component instance that created the proxy and may interact with Jakarta EE container resources as defined in other sections of this specification.